 The true highlight of the rather hectic, annual art bazaar, however, is in fact its sister event, The Manchester Contemporary, which constitutes the UK’s only invitation art fair for critically engaged contemporary art outside of London.
 Under its new curator, Nathaniel Pitt (founder of Division of Labour based in Salford, Worcester and London), this year’s edition will be made up of over 75% new exhibitors and the largest international presence to date, with many respected galleries from across Europe included among the selection.
 Despite this clear sense of ambition, however, Pitt describes his vision for TMC 2018 more modestly as being focused on presenting “a more accessible, artist-centred fair; both for the audience, collector and gallery alike.”

-As you navigate your way through the dizzying-maze of stalls, look out in particular for the work of Belgian artist Ada Van Hoorebeke, represented by Grim Museum Berlin, who uses guerrilla tactics to collect men’s urine (yes) for her indigo batik works; and two key projects from Venture Arts in Hulme and Bethlem Asylum in South London by artists working outside of the traditional confines of the contemporary art world.
+As you navigate your way through the dizzying-maze of stalls, look out in particular for the work of Belgian artist Ada Van Hoorebeke, represented by Grim Museum Berlin, who uses guerrilla tactics to collect men’s urine (yes) for her indigo batik works; and two key projects from Venture Arts in Hulme and Bethlem Royal Hospital in South London by artists working outside of the traditional confines of the contemporary art world.

 If you’re looking to get the Christmas shopping underway (ridiculously) early, here’s the place to start.
 Also check out the Great Norther Contemporary Craft Fair 2018 being held around the corner at Upper Campfield Market (11-14 Oct).